LucasPaetow/FLIP-Animation/readme.md

 ### Janky?

 When the browser needs to change the appearance of an element, it needs to recalculate every element affected by the change.
-When a lot of Elements are affected and need to be recalculated, the browser has to work longer for the calculations.
-If these calculations exceed the time the screen takes to refresh the screen, it skips a frame.
+When a lot of elements are affected and need to be recalculated, the browser has to work longer for the calculations.
+If this process exceeds the time the screen takes to refresh it, it skips a frame.

 An example: Most devices run at 60 frames per second.
-So the recalculation per frame can’t take longer than roughly 10ms (1sec/60 => 16.66ms - housekeeping from the browser).
-Otherwise the animation is not smooth and “stutters”
+So the recalculation per frame shouldn’t take longer than roughly 10ms (1sec/60 => 16.66ms - housekeeping from the browser).
+Otherwise, the animation is not smooth and “stutters”

-## How to to do it then?
+## How to do it then?

-There are 2 ways to make animations feel smooth and keep them at 60 FPS / jank-free:
+There are two ways to make animations feel smooth and keep them at 60 FPS and jank-free:

-### the CSS way
+### The CSS way

 Every change to the DOM triggers the calculation of the “critical render path” to bring the pixel updates to the screen.
 This involves up to 3 steps:

-- Layout / Reflow
+- **Layout / Reflow**
   In this step, the browser starts calculating the dimensions for each element, starting from the document root.
-This results in the box-model
+This results in the box-model.

-- Paint
+- **Paint**
   This step is about creating layers and filling them with pixels.
-Including but not limited to text, colors, images, borders and shadows.
+Including but not limited to text, colors, images, borders, and shadows.

-- Compositing
+- **Compositing**
-  Here the browser will sent the layers to the GPU to finally draw them in the correct order onto the screen.
+  Here the browser will send the layers to the GPU to finally draw them in the correct order onto the screen.
 This happens on a different thread.

 The more of these steps are involved, the more work the browser has to do.
-Since `transform` and `opacity` Only require changes of the compositing step, they are very efficient.
+Since the `transform` and `opacity` properties only require changes of the compositing step, they are very efficient.

 #### How?
 With a FLIP

 You might think, these transforms may only really work for small visual changes (e.g. a button press) but they can also animate seemingly heavy layout changes like expanding a card or transitioning to a new view.

-Instead of scaling / transitioning / rotating an elements starting appearance to make it look like the end appearance, e.g. scaling up a card to a full screen view, you would change the card to its final form and scale it down to the previous size without animation.
+Instead of scaling / transitioning / rotating an elements' starting appearance to make it look like the end appearance, (for example scaling up a card to a full-screen view) you would do the opposite: change the card to its final form and scale it down to the previous size without animation.
+This step happens so fast, it looks like nothing happened.
 Afterwards, you animate the difference (which is now a scale operation).

 This process involves 4 steps and therefore coined the term FLIP: